dotnet/AspNetCore.Docs/aspnetcore/signalr/security.md

 ## Exceptions

 Exception messages are generally considered sensitive data that shouldn't be revealed to a client.
 By default, SignalR doesn't send the details of an exception thrown by a hub method to the client.
 Instead, the client receives a generic message indicating an error occurred.
-You can override this behavior by setting the [`EnableDetailedErrors`](xref:signalr/configuration#configure-server-options) setting.
+Exception message delivery to the client can be overridden (for example in development or test) with [`EnableDetailedErrors`](xref:signalr/configuration#configure-server-options).
+Exception messages should not be exposed to the client in production apps.

 ## Buffer management